Introduction

 By July 1880, James and his family had moved to Hardington.[3]
 The record of a court case of 6 June 1883 reveals that James was a journeyman baker employed by Albert Squire, a baker and grocer at Hardington Moor.[4]

 Their time in Hardington only lasted a few years, possibly cut short by the court case in which James testified against a neighbour accused of stealing straw from Albert Squire.
-This action may have caused hostility and resentment.
-On 11 August 1883, James and Fanny organised a sale of furniture and effects because they were leaving the village.[3]
+This testimony may have sparked hostility and resentment in some quarters.
+On 11 August 1883, James and Fanny organised a sale of their furniture and effects because they were leaving the village.[5]

 Career with the Great Western Railway

 James joined the Great Western Railway as a ganger.
-The newspaper account of his funeral states that he was employed as a ganger and served the railway company for about thirty years.[4]
-The evidence from the census returns shows that he began as a railway platelayer (or ganger) and was an engine driver by April 1911.
+The newspaper account of his funeral states that he was employed as a ganger and served the railway company for about thirty years.[6]
+The census returns show that he began as a railway platelayer (or ganger) and was an engine driver by April 1911.

 Residences

 By March 1885, James and his family lived in Keynsham.
-By April 1891, they had moved to Bath and lived at 2 Greenfield Place, Lyncombe and Widcombe.
+By April 1891, they had moved to Bath, residing at 2 Greenfield Place, Lyncombe and Widcombe.

 Death and military funeral

 James was laid to rest with military honours.
 Members of the 4th Somerset Light Infantry carried his coffin and sounded the “Last Post” and “Reveille” over his grave.
-This special ceremony occurred because he was an old Volunteer with the regiment, having a record of thirty years of service, including about fifteen years as a sergeant.
-In recognition of his commitment, the regiment awarded him the Territorial Long Service Award.[5]
+This special ceremony occurred because he was an old Volunteer with the regiment, having served for thirty years, including about fifteen years as a sergeant.
+In recognition of his service, the regiment had previously awarded him the Territorial Long Service Award.[7]

 The funeral account also states that James had been the secretary of the Bathford Lodge of the Wiltshire Working Men’s Conservative Benefit Society since its inception some thirty years earlier.[8]